hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And in five minutes will their love declare.
 >
 > Jem.
-They're just the sort of sparks that I should chuse,
+They're just the sort of sparks that I should choose,
 >
 > To make him jealous and myself amuse.
 >